Code-Institute-Submissions/Rhema28-Project-0/README.md

 - __The Sign Up Page__

   - This page will allow the user to get signed up to Love Reading to start their reading journey with the community.
-The user will be able specify if they would like to take part in the kinaesthetic, literary, audio or visual reading sessions.
+The user will be able specify if they would like to take part in the kinaesthetic, literary, audio ,visual or all of the reading sessions.
 The user will be asked to submit their full name and email address.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

-- Another feature idea
+- Another feature idea that can be implemented to this site is testimonials from previous or present members who have participated in some of the reading sessions provided by Love Reading.

+- An additional feature would be a link in the footer that takes the user to the communal blogging site mentioned in the literary session of the club ethos section.

+- Furthermore, a book recommendations page could be added for members of the group to share suggestions of novels to read in future.

+- In addition to this there could be a feature that allows members to create a Love Reading social media profile page where they could post their thoughts on their current reads, post their favourite novel quotes, connect and discuss with other club members.

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
+According to light house testing my project meets main criteria.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.